Qarj/puppeteer-cucumber-example/README.md

         Given I am an anonymous jobseeker
         When I navigate to the totaljobs home page
-        And I fill in the keyword field with "Automation Test Engineer" When I click on "Search"
+        And I fill in the keyword field with "Automation Test Engineer" When I click on Search
         Then I should see search results
 ```